Can you imagine seeing the Mausoleum of Augustus when it was first built? How enormous, how imposing it must have been.

 The street later became known as via di Ripetta, named for the Porta di Ripetta on the Tiber.

 In the 18th century, the mausoleum was acquired by Portuguese Marquis Benedetto Correa de Sylva, who transformed the space into a sort of bullfighting ring.

 In 1802, the mausoleum became property of the Papal States, and finally in 1873, it became Crown Property of the Kingdom of Italy.

 In 1907, the inner portion of the monument was converted into a concert hall, known as the Augusteo.
 It seated around 3,500 people.

 In 1936, fascist dictator Benito Mussolini closed the mausoleum and ordered that it be restored to an archeological site.

 Mussolini in some ways saw himself as the “Augustus” of the new age, and he may have thought that the mausoleum would be a good resting place for himself.
-Obviously that never happened.
+Obviously that's not how things turned out.

 We don’t know exactly what the Mausoleum of Augustus looked like, but we have a pretty good idea.